robertcorponoi/gameguard/README.md

 At it's core, GameGuard works around taking clients and turning them into players.

-To see all of the properties, events, and methods available to use with players, check out the [player documentation](docs/players.md).
+To see all of the properties, signals, and methods available to use with players, check out the [player documentation](docs/players.md).

 ## **Rooms**

 Rooms can be used to group players together so that you can more easily manage them and broadcast messages to all players in a room.

-To see the properties, events, and methods available to use with the Rooms modules such as creating or destroying rooms, check out the [rooms documentation](docs/rooms.md).
+To see the properties, signals, and methods available to use with the Rooms modules such as creating or destroying rooms, check out the [rooms documentation](docs/rooms.md).

 Once you create a room, you can use all of the properties and methods available for individual rooms on that create room.
-To see all of the properties, events, and methods available to use on any room created through the Rooms module, check out the [room documentation](docs/room.md).
+To see all of the properties, signals, and methods available to use on any room created through the Rooms module, check out the [room documentation](docs/room.md).

 ## **System**

 System is used to perform actions that affect every player in the server, regardless of the room they are in.

-To see all of the properties, events, and methods available to use with the system, check out the [system documentation](docs/system.md).
+To see all of the properties, signals, and methods available to use with the system, check out the [system documentation](docs/system.md).

 ## **Tests**